The benefits system will change significantly over the next few years.

 If you might be affected by the changes described on this page, you should contact your local benefits advice service or a Macmillan welfare rights adviser on 0808 808 00 00.

 The benefits system is changing across the UK.
-But in Northern Ireland, some changes may not be taking effect until at least spring 2014.
+But in Northern Ireland, it is unclear when any changes will take effect.

 The Northern Ireland Welfare Reform Bill is expected to create a number of changes to the benefits system in Northern Ireland.
-However, the Bill still needs to pass through a number of key stages in the Northern Ireland Assembly and Northern Ireland Executive, and then gain Royal Assent, before it can become law.
+However, the Bill still needs to pass through a number of key stages before it can become law.

 A benefit cap will be introduced, limiting the total amount of benefits that individuals can claim.